automated data provisioning

 2. Limited Traceability and Governance

 When versioning, audit logs, or access controls are missing, it becomes difficult to replicate test scenarios or track changes across environments.
-This lack of governance increases operational risk, especially when working with sensitive or production-derived data.
+This lack of data governance increases operational risk, especially when working with sensitive or production-derived data.

 3. Delays in Data Delivery